-The site that is the subject of this approval of matters application includes land shown on the docketed masterplan as being the location for areas of open space.
-This includes a strip of openspace that is to be provided on the north side of the central access road through the site.
-However this site is not shown on the masterplan to have any areas for play area provision or for sports pitch provision within it.
-The masterplan does show that there is to be an area of openspace adjacent to the east side of the site that would include a play park.
+The site that is the subject of this approval of matters application includes only small areas of land shown on the docketed masterplan as being the location for areas of open space.
+It does not show areas for play area provision or for sports pitch provision.